serenashah/earthquake-analyzer/README.md

           #plots graph of earthquake magnitudes and downloads to local machine
 ```

-#### `/load` - loads data from XML files
+#### `/load` - loads data from CSV files

 ```
 $ curl localhost:<your port number>/load -X POST
 ```

-Output below is confirmation that the functions in app.py can now use the XML data:
+Output below is confirmation that the functions in app.py can now use the CSV data:

 ```
 Data has been loaded